 The PSI Directive focuses on the economic aspects of the re-use of information rather than on access to information by citizens.
-It encourages the Member States to make as much information available for reuse as possible.
-It addresses material held by public sector bodies in the Member States, at national, regional and local levels, such as ministries, state agencies and municipalities, as well as organisations funded mostly by or under the control of public authorities (e.g. meteorological institutes).
+It encourages EU countries to make as much information available for reuse as possible.
+It addresses material held by public sector bodies in EU countries, at national, regional and local levels.
+This includes material held by ministries, state agencies, municipalities, and organisations funded mostly by or under the control of public authorities such as meteorological institutes.

-Since its 2013 revision, content held by museums, libraries and archives also falls within the scope of application of the Directive.
+Content held by museums, libraries and archives also falls within the scope of application of the Directive following the revision in 2013.

-The Directive is built around two key pillars of the internal market: transparency and fair competition.
+The Directive is built around 2 key strands of the internal market: transparency and fair competition.

 Once fully transposed on the national level, the new rules will: